Search the Health Library

 The time and cost impact on the PSCI are categorized accordingly:

 - Study Setup & Initiation: This fee occurs only once.
 It pertains to the time involved in reviewing the protocol and related documents, developing dispensing procedures, in-servicing staff, attending start up meetings, and any effort for IDS to prepare for a study;

 - Study Maintenance: This pertains to the cost of procuring drug or receipt of shipments, drug storage, temperature monitoring, inventory control and record keeping, as well as monitor visits (when applicable);

 - Study Drug Preparation & Dispensing: Pertains to the time involved for randomization (if applicable), preparation, and dispensing of study drug.
 The cost of miscellaneous supplies that are not provided by the sponsor of the study are included separately; and

 - Close-out Cost: This pertains to study drug return or destruction, and storage of pharmacy regulatory records.

 All billing will be a reflection of the work performed during the indicated period.

-Research protocols involving Investigational New Drugs (INDs) that are not dispensed by the PSCI must be audited by the PSCI.
+Research protocols involving Investigational New Drugs (INDs) that are approved by the IRB for the investigator to handle on the Bayview Campus and not dispensed by IDS must be audited by a Clinical Research Pharmacist.
 Routine audits will be conducted at initiation, shortly after patients are enrolled, prior to yearly IRB renewal, and upon termination of the protocol.
 This is to ensure that the storage, control, preparation, and dispensing of drug(s) used in clinical trials meet all regulatory and hospital requirements.

-For further information please call (410) 550-2747 or contact the Research Pharmacist at the following e-mail address: BayviewIDS@jhmi.edu.
+For further information on how Bayview IDS can support your study needs, please call (410) 550-2747 or contact a Clinical Research Pharmacist at the following e-mail address: BayviewIDS@jhmi.edu.